gaberull/gaberull/README.md

 I am a recent Computer Science graduate and new software engineer, currently looking for software development work in the Austin, TX area, and/or remote work.
 I primarily focus on back-end development, but also enjoy software design and front-end development.

 ## Current Projects
+- front-end graphical user interface for the CountingCards
-- I am currently working on building a front-end graphical user interface for the CountingCards game that I made.
-I am working in React Native and Javascript, attempting to run on mobile devices, and connecting the React and JavaScript code to my backend C++ code, in the "Counting Cards" respository linked below.
+  - I am currently working on building the front-end for a blackjack game that I made.
+  - I am working in React Native and Javascript
+  - Attempting to run on mobile devices as well as a freestanding computer app
+  - React and JavaScript code will connect to my backend C++ code
+  - "Counting Cards" respository is linked below.

 ## Repositories of mine to check out: